 –I don't think I'd be able to…

 –Then you get where exactly I'm coming from –he let out a small bitter laugh, like a puff of smoke off the end of a cigarette, and I felt sick to my stomach–.
 Anyway, justice is justice, no matter what disgusting form it takes on.
-Be glad I'm helping to make sure your parents aren't cheated out of anything.
+Be glad I'm helping to make sure you and your family can walk the streets feeling a little safer.

 –Hey –dropping the juice boxes, he held my face with both hands so that my eyes had to face his–: if you mention this to anyone, you're as good as dead to me, alright?